 An Attempt at Justice: The Truth and Reconciliation Commission (2003)

-The signatories to the CPA called for the establishment of the Truth and Reconciliation Commission (TRC).
-The signatories envisioned the TRC would provide a “forum that [would] address issues of impunity, as well as [provide] an opportunity for both victims and perpetrators of human rights violations to share their experiences, in order to get a clear picture of the past to facilitate genuine healing and reconciliation.”
+The signatories to the CPA called for the establishment of a Truth and Reconciliation Commission (TRC) and envisioned that the TRC would provide a “forum that [would] address issues of impunity, as well as [provide] an opportunity for both victims and perpetrators of human rights violations to share their experiences, in order to get a clear picture of the past to facilitate genuine healing and reconciliation.”

 Denying Safe Haven to Fugitive War Criminals